BNIA Outings and Events 2019 by Molly Mulloy

-Where: Paddle Tennis Courts, Nares Inlet (south side of Portage Bay)
+Where: Morris cottage, Nares Inlet A532 (south side of Portage Bay)

-Yoga’s gentle stretching and breath work is marvelous therapy for the body and the soul!
-Betty Morris, RYT500 Yoga instructor, will again lead a yoga session for all levels and ages on the Paddle Tennis Court.
+Yoga’s gentle stretching and breath work is marvellous therapy for the body and the soul!
+Betty Morris, RYT500 Yoga instructor, will again lead a yoga session for all levels and ages, this time on her deck.
 Please bring a yoga mat if you have one (or foam cushion or a thick beach towel), wear comfy clothes and don’t forget your sunscreen and hat.
-If it is too hot, we will move to a shady deck at the Morris cottage.
-This has been very popular for the last two years, with many requests for a repeat.
+This has been ongoing for the past three years, thanks to Betty’s generosity and expertise.

 Quill-Birchbark Workshop with Tracey Pawis (Anishinabe artist)

 When: Wednesday, July 24 @ 11-2 pm ($40 payable at the workshop for the materials that require skill and significant time to prepare)